bigbio/spectra-ws/docs/find_gene_accession.rst

-Get Spectra using list of Gene accessions
+Search by gene accessions
 ==========================================

 Swagger
 -------

 We recommend not to use browser for this as the amount of data could be really huge

 Curl
 -----